 The Invisalign aligners are made with USP Class VI medical-grade, high molecular weight polyurethane resins.
 They are BPA-free.

 How often do I have to visit the dentist?

 Invisalign aligners require no adjustments or tightening – you just switch to a new set of aligners every two weeks – so you may only have to attend brief appointments with your dentist every 4 to 6 weeks.

 During these appointments, your dentist will take the opportunity to review your progress and general oral health, answer your questions, and adjust your treatment as required.

 - Removable for eating, brushing and flossing

-Cost will depend on the severity of your case and duration of your treatment.
+The cost will depend on the severity of your case and the duration of your treatment.
 For instance, the more severe the malocclusion, the more aligners you'll need and the more your treatment will cost.

 In many cases, the cost of Invisalign is comparable to that of traditional orthodontic treatment (braces).

 You'll find that Invisalign fits quite well into your day-to-day life.

 You can remove your aligners whenever eat, drink, brush and floss.
 That means there are no dietary restrictions, and brushing and flossing are just as easy as ever.